 Find the right support for your family

-Hear from other carers about services and activities for families in your area.
+Take the opportunity to hear from other carers about services and activities for families in your area.
 Through the experience of your peers, you may discover a new service that fits your family’s needs.
 Many carers and their families find that they become more empowered in seeking their own alternative support systems.

 What happens at a carer support group?

-Some groups include presentations from experts about topics such as parenting strategies, local services, or health and nutrition.
-It is also possible to have a professional facilitator help your group discuss particular issues.
+Some groups further their support with presentations from experts in related fields.
+Common topics include parenting strategies, local services and health and nutrition.
+It is also possible to have a professional facilitator help your group discuss particular, more sensitive issues.

 How are carer support groups run?

 At this stage, there is no process to ensure that members of the peer support groups are currently authorised carers.
 Group participants may need to satisfy themselves about the appropriateness of attendees.

 The information provided by My Forever Family NSW on peer support groups includes material on groups established by other organisations or individuals.
 The groups have not been reviewed by My Forever Family and are separate entities to My Forever Family.
 My Forever Family strives to improve your knowledge and skills and to promote opportunities for you as foster carers to connect with other carers, exchange experiences and provide support however we do not take responsibility for your voluntary participation in these groups.

 Please speak with your case manager at your foster care agency if you have questions or concerns about any peer support group.

 We also encourage feedback from carers and the sector as well on the listings provided